 Despite its commitment to the study of Cork’s past, the Society has always recognised the need to change.
 In 1989, for instance, it altered its status to that of a company limited by guarantee.
-Latterly, it has used modern technology to further its aims.
-It has just begun the digitisation of its back journals; the content of which, in accordance with the Society’s public service ethos, will be accessible online free of charge.
+Latterly, it has used modern technology to further its aims with the first volume of the Journal (1892) being published on CD-ROM as a Millennium project.
+The digitisation of its back journals is now complete; the content of which, in accordance with the Society’s public service ethos, will be accessible online free of charge.

 The Society in furtherance of its commitment to the study of local history and archaeology has also recently established a scheme of research grants to support small projects involving archaeological or historical research.